zaiisao/Documentation/en/Interactive Broadcast/publish_ios.md

 - [Leave the Channel](../../en/Video/leave_ios.md)

-For added requirements on the audio volume, audio effect, video resolution or video source, you can alse take the following steps:
+To manipulate other functions such as the audio volume, audio effect, video resolution, or video source, you can refer to the following sections:

 - [Adjust the volume](../../en/Video/volume_ios.md)
 - [Play the Audio Effects/Audio Mixing](../../en/Video/effect_mixing_ios.md)